OptiMaL-PSE-Lab/EvalRetro/README.md

 # evalretro
-A repository for evaluation single step retrosynthesis algorithms.
+A repository for evaluating single-step retrosynthesis algorithms.

 The datafiles related to all benchmarked algorithms can be found below: https://www.dropbox.com/sh/vuiksmg6p2hr8ie/AAAR9pW5TALhmM9mtUNvwF4ja?dl=0

 ## Environment
-Set up a new environment by running the following command:
+Set up a new environment by running the following line in your terminal:

 ```
 conda env create -n evalretro -f environment.yml